Using NCL in the NCAR HPC environment¶

-The NCAR HPC environment supports the use of NCAR Command Language (NCL) both interactively and in batch mode to analyze and visualize data.
+Within the limits of the above deprecation warning, the NCAR HPC environment currently provides the use of NCAR Command Language (NCL) both interactively and in batch mode to analyze and visualize data.

-As described below, to use NCL in the Cheyenne environment you will log in to Derecho or Casper, then:
+As described below, to use NCL in the NCAR HPC environment you will log in to Derecho or Casper, then:

 Follow the instructions below to get started, and customize the scripts and commands as necessary to work with your own data.